 Objects deform when pushed, pulled, and twisted.
 Elasticity is the measure of the amount that the object can return to its original shape after these external forces and pressures stop.
 This is what allows springs to store elastic potential energy.

-Most materials have an amount of force or pressure for which they deform elastically, and if more force or pressure is applied, then they have plastic deformation.
+Most materials have an amount of force or pressure for which they deform elastically.
+If more force or pressure is applied, then they have plastic deformation.
 Materials that have a fair amount of plastic deformation before breaking are said to be ductile.
 Materials that can't stretch or bend much without breaking are said to be brittle.
-Copper is quite ductile, which is part of why it is used for wires (most metals are ductile, but copper especially so).
+Copper is quite ductile, which is part of why it is used for wires (most metals are ductile (but copper especially so).
 Glass and ceramics are often brittle; they will break rather than bend!

 To learn more about elasticity please see hyperphysics.